IHasPeks/Murphy2/README.md

-# MurphyAI Twitch Chat Bot
+# Murphy2 Twitch Chat Bot

-MurphyAI is a Python-based Twitch chat bot designed for the streamer ihaspeks.
+Murphy2 is a Python-based Twitch chat bot designed for the streamer IHasPeks.
 It features a variety of commands, a queue system for managing viewer participation, periodic messages for engagement, and an AI-powered response system using OpenAI's GPT.

 ## Local Installation